Explore as a

 Appointment of reviewers

-A pool of potential reviewers will be identified through an open call for EOIs.
-The Society will concurrently approach candidates to ensure the pool of candidates enables the review groups to appropriately cover the required skill sets.
+A pool of potential reviewers from within Aotearoa New Zealand will be identified through an open call for EOIs.
+The Society will concurrently approach candidates to complement the required skill sets in the pool.

-In appointing reviewers, the Society will aim to achieve as far as possible:
+In appointing reviewers, the Society will aim to achieve:

 • the highest quality of panel composition;

-Selected reviewers will be advised in writing no later than the closing date for each active RFP.
-An appointment letter will be issued, which will include a confidentiality agreement and conflict of interest declaration for signing.
+Reviewers will be notified of their selection no later than the closing date for each active RFP.
+An appointment letter will be issued, which includes a confidentiality agreement and conflict of interest declaration for signing.

 More information

-For submissions, related queries or further information, please contact Royal Society Te Apārangi (International) team at: International.Applications@royalsociety.org.nz
+For submissions or further information, please contact Royal Society Te Apārangi (International) team at: International.Applications@royalsociety.org.nz